The U.S. Government and Global Maternal & Child Health Efforts

 KFF analysis of data from the U.S. Foreign Assistance Dashboard website, ForeignAssistance.gov.
 Additional countries may be reached through USAID regional programs and other efforts.

-NIH/NICHD Office of Global Health website, http://www.nichd.nih.gov/about/org/od/ogh/Pages/index.aspx; NIH Office of Research on Women’s Health, “Global Health Research,” webpage, http://orwh.od.nih.gov/research/globalhealth/index.asp; NIH/FIC, “Maternal and child health information and resources,” webpage, http://www.fic.nih.gov/ResearchTopics/Pages/maternal-child-health.aspx.
+NIH/NICHD Office of Global Health website, https://www.nichd.nih.gov/about/org/od/ogh; NIH Office of Research on Women’s Health, “Global Health Research,” webpage, https://orwh.od.nih.gov/research/funded-research-and-programs/co-funded-research/global-health-research; NIH/FIC, “Maternal and child health news, resources and funding for global health researchers,” webpage, https://www.fic.nih.gov/ResearchTopics/Pages/maternal-child-health.aspx.

 KFF analysis of data from the Office of Management and Budget, Agency Congressional Budget Justifications, Congressional Appropriations Bills, and the U.S. Foreign Assistance Dashboard website, ForeignAssistance.gov.
-For an in-depth discussion of USG MCH funding, including trends, see KFF, U.S. Funding for International Maternal & Child Health, April 2016, and for similar discussion of USG nutrition funding, see KFF, U.S. Funding for International Nutrition Programs, April 2016.
+See also KFF fact sheets U.S. Global Health Budget: Maternal & Child Health (MCH) and U.S. Global Health Budget: Nutrition.

 Prior to FY 2009, nutrition funding was included as part of maternal and child health.

 Represents specified funding for international MCH and nutrition programs in the President’s budget request, ForeignAssistance.gov, and Congressional appropriations bills.
 Additional support for international MCH and nutrition programs is provided through research activities at NIH.